 Over the short term, public investment in infrastructure provides one of the strongest economic boosts to the economy in terms of stimulating growth and creating jobs.
 Over the long term, public infrastructure improves life for everyone, increases productivity, reduces costs for business and helps stimulate increased business investment.

-Canada’s infrastructure deficit remains over $100 billion.
+Canada’s infrastructure deficit is over $150 billion.
 The Federation of Canadian Municipalities (FCM) estimates that municipally-controlled water and wastewater facilities alone need an injection of over $50 billion to renew infrastructure in poor or very poor condition.
 Local governments also bear much of the additional infrastructure costs for climate change mitigation and adaptation.
 The 2013 floods cost the Province of Alberta and City of Toronto $3 billion.
 The annual costs of natural catastrophes are forecast to rise to $5 billion annually by 2020 and to over $20 billion annually in 2050.

 With interest rates remaining at historic lows, there is no better time for governments to undertake capital infrastructure investments.
 Despite higher levels of capital investment, debt servicing costs for local governments now average only 2.5 per cent of total revenues, less than half of what they were between 1990 and 2005.
 These levels are far below any provincial debt servicing restrictions on municipalities, which are typically set at 20 to 30 per cent of revenues.
 Municipalities have ample room to borrow to undertake capital investments, particularly if they can do so through low-cost public municipal financing authorities.